Role

 The Story

 Grocery stores have been somewhat hesitant to embrace new technology.
 Instead, they've stuck to old-fashioned store layouts that make customers walk through the entire store, like the "racetrack" pattern.
-While this can boost profits, it often leaves shoppers feeling
+While this can boost profits, it often leaves shoppers feeling lost and frustrated.

 The Intervention

 To improve the shopping experience, I believe we should find a balance between convenience and potential sales losses.
 We must also consider how technology might disrupt current revenue strategies, such as paid placement.
-Our focus should be on enhancing the way customers interact with the store environment to create positive shopping experiences that maximize the use of store space.
-Moreover; users have dietary restrictions.

 -